Written by Pieter Jan on Nov 25, 2019 — 2 min read

 Once we came out of the bay, we got 20 knots straight on the nose.
-I optimistically had readied the sails, but we didn't use them, Cartagena being only 1,5 hours away.
+I optimistically had readied the sails, but we didn’t use them, Cartagena being only 1,5 hours away.
 We had a few tense minutes in the 180 meter wide channel between the fish farm and the towering cliffs but all went well.
 I hand steered to give the autopilot a break.
-It appreciates that now and again.
+I imagine it appreciates that now and again.

 Cartagena as a big industrial city with a long and rich past.
 Not very scenic when you approach by boat — another victim of big oil — but the city itself looks nice.
 We’ll visit tomorrow.

 The giraffe cranes reminded me of Zeebrugge, home port of the Piece Of Cake.
 I felt at ease instantly.